It’s here to stay.

-STEP #2 – The crispness of your photo on zoom is (surprisingly) more dependent on excellent bright lights than Wi-Fi.
+STEP #2 – The crispness of your photo on Zoom is depending on lighting.
 Add lights!

 STEP #3 – Check your wifi speed (click here).
 If it’s not strong, call your internet provider to ask about boosting it.
 You might be surprised at how easily they can boost it or how outdated it might be.